With Lyft having gone to IPO today, it's only natural to be in a good mood.

 One of the things I'm most proud of from my time at Lyft was, oddly enough, working out how to run a weekly meeting that people actually looked forward to.

-I miss it mostly for the hundreds of faces from all over the country that would greet me on the television, most of whom I only got to see every six months or so.
+I miss that meeting mostly for the hundreds of faces from all over the country that would greet me on the television, most of whom I only got to see every six months or so.

-But I learned a few ways to make a meeting that people actually wanted to show up to.
+But I learned a few ways to make a meeting that people may actually want to show up to.